 Alex is a mentor on our Mentoring Women in Business programme.
 Here is an overview of her experiences on the programme with her first mentee Edditrice, who was she matched with between May 2018 and May 2019.

-Alex, Insurer Consulting Leader within the Insurer Consulting Group at Marsh, wanted to start doing volunteer work when she saw the Mentoring Women in Business Programme advertised on her company’s intranet.
+Alex, Insurer Consulting Leader within the Insurer Consulting Group at Marsh & McLennan, wanted to start doing volunteer work when she saw the Mentoring Women in Business Programme advertised on her company’s intranet.
 She jumped at the chance, as its flexibility – meeting the mentee remotely and based on the schedule you come up with together – made it easy to combine with her busy work travel diary.
 Alex also liked the international aspect, since she had spent ten years working abroad before moving back to the United Kingdom, and couldn’t wait to work with a woman entrepreneur from a different culture.

 In May 2018, the Cherie Blair Foundation for Women matched Alex with Edditrice from Tanzania, who owns a safari and travel company with her husband.
 Around this time, Alex attended a Marsh and McLennan event where she was able to speak to the Foundation’s previous mentees.
 Among the important words of advice she received from the mentees was that it’s crucial to spend plenty of time getting to know your mentoring partner.
 Whilst she was eager to start working on Edditrice’s business, building that foundation of trust and communication laid the groundwork for a successful, positive and mutually beneficial relationship.